Advertiser Disclosure

 Look at Your Credit Utilization and Payment History

 Does your payment history indicate that you’ve made all your monthly payments on time?
 Are all of your accounts in good standing?
 Is the credit utilization rate on your credit cards at an acceptable level – preferably at or below 30 percent?
 These are the most important questions to use when framing your current credit card management.
 Credit utilization and payment history are the two most critical components of your score, making up 65% of your score.
-Having bad payment history and credit utilization can result in poor credit.
+Having a bad payment history and credit utilization can result in poor credit.
 It’s not worth having multiple credit cards open if these two areas need significant improvement.

 Inquire What Your Credit Card Company Thinks